 Wounded Warriors: Giving to those who have given so much

-Thanksgiving came early this year to the wounded warriors stationed in the Wounded Warriors Transition Barracks at Fort Richardson.
-Over four years ago the Chugiak Lions asked their commander what the club could do for our local heroes.
-To the Lions’ surprise, the answer was a “home cooked meal”.
-This started an annual tradition of providing the wounded warriors a Thanksgiving Dinner and another dinner at Easter.
+The Chugiak Lions have found a way to give back to the soldiers and their families.
+More than six years ago, the Chugiak Lions asked the commander of the Wounded Warriors Transition Barracks at Fort Richardson what the club could do for our local heroes stationed there.
+To the Lions’ surprise, the answer was a “home cooked meal.”
+This started an annual tradition of providing the wounded warriors a Thanksgiving dinner and another dinner at Easter.